 Sherwood Forest Resort offers an even more peaceful setting while still being 4 miles from Disney World.
 Offering private cottages and a variety of sites to choose from for RVs.
 Community amenities and activities include concerts, dance lessons, BINGO, crafting, hot tub, and pool.

 In addition to saving on lodging, you'll be able to save on meals.
 Having the freedom to prepare most from your campsite.
-The closest Walmart can be found at 2855 N Old Lake Wilson Rd, Kissimmee, FL 34747

 How To Avoid the Crowds at Disney World

-Disney experts even have a little nickname for this practice called ‘rope drop,’ which refers to Disney employees holding the ropes across the theme parks’ entrances.
+Disney experts even have a little nickname for this practice called ‘rope dropping,’ which refers to Disney employees holding the ropes across the theme parks’ entrances.
 Then, once the park officially opens, they lower the rope allowing the guests to enter.